oomek/attractplus/Layouts.md

      image is unscaled.
 Default value is 0.
    * `visible` - Get/set whether image is visible (boolean).
 Default value is `true`.
-   * `rotation` - Get/set rotation of image around its origin.
-Range is [0
+   * `rotation` - Get/set rotation of image around its rotation origin.
-     ...
+     Range is [0 ...
 360].
 Default value is 0.
    * `red` - Get/set red colour level for image.
 Range is [0 ...
 255].
      Default value is 255.
    * `green` - Get/set green colour level for image.
 Range is [0 ...
 255].